Eschatologue/CM_wiki/docs/class/rogue/index.md

 If a Cunning Strike effect requires a saving throw, the DC equals 8 plus your Dexterity modifier and Proficiency Bonus.

-#### Poison

-_**Cost:** :class-phb24-rogue: 1d6_
+***Poison (Cost: 1d6).***
 You add a toxin to your strike, forcing the target to make a Constitution saving throw.
 On a failed save, the target has the Poisoned condition for 1 minute.
 At the end of each of its turns, the Poisoned target repeats the save, ending the effect on itself on a success.
 To use this effect, you must have a Poisoner's Kit on your person.

-#### Trip

-_**Cost:** :class-phb24-rogue: 1d6_
+***Trip (Cost: 1d6).***
 If the target is Large or smaller, it must succeed on a Dexterity saving throw or have the Prone condition.

-#### Withdraw

-_**Cost:** :class-phb24-rogue: 1d6_
+***Withdraw (Cost: 1d6)***
 Immediately after the attack, you move up to half your Speed without provoking Opportunity Attacks.

 ### Level 5: Uncanny Dodge

-When an attacker that you can see hits you with an attack roll, you can take a Reaction to halve the attack's damage against you (round down).
+When an attacker that you can see hits you with an attack roll, you can take a :rsc-r: Reaction to halve the attack's damage against you (round down).

 ### Level 7: Evasion

 You can nimbly dodge out of the way of certain dangers.
 When you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
-You can't use this feature if you have the Incapacitated condition.
+You can't use this feature if you have the ^^Incapacitated^^ condition.

 ### Level 7: Reliable Talent